PaulRaUnite/ccsl-rs/README.md

    ```
    With seed `10082841213727481447` same output as in the file `5-10082841213727481447.lc`.

-All the options are documented and can be retrieved
+All the options are documented and can be retrieved by calling `lccsl-gen --help` and `lccsl-gen <subcommand> --help`.
-by calling `cargo run --release --bin lccsl-gen -- --help` or `cargo run --release --bin lccsl-gen -- <subcommand> --help`.

-### General algorithm
-`dir` subcommand:
-1. Initialize a random generator with the provided seed
-2. Generate a list of seeds by the generator, of size `amount`
-3. Iteratively, using these seeds and provided size, generate and write specifications

-`one` subcommand (basically **the** algorithm):
-1. Initialize a random generator with seed
-2. While number of constrains is not `size`:
-   1. Randomly choose constraint type
-   2. Randomly choose clocks for constrain arguments from allowed range (`2*size` for now)
-   3. Make sure at least one clock was selected in previous constraints
-      (for "connectivity" between constrains)